rafalp/Misago/docs/developers/views_errors.rst

 :py:class:`misago.core.exceptions.ExplicitFirstPage`

 This exception is raised by :py:func:`misago.core.shortcuts.paginate` helper function that creates pagination for given data, page number and configuration.
-If first page is explicit ("eg. somewhere/1/") instead implicit ("somewhere/"), this exception is raised for error handler to return redirect to link with implicit first page.
+If first page is explicit ("user-blog/1/") instead implicit ("user-blog/"), this exception is raised for error handler to return redirect to link with implicit first page.

 .. warning::
    This is reason why Misago views pass this function ``None`` as page number when no page was passed through link.